747 Supertanker: Evergreen financial difficulties

 In August 2015, Global SuperTanker Services (the successor to the defunct Evergreen Supertanker Services), purchased all the physical assets and intellectual property related to Evergreen's original Supertanker (except the 747-100 airframe itself) from Jet Midwest.
-They transplanted the existing sprayer tank system from the 747-100 into the newer Boeing 747-400 (N744ST) airframe.
+They transplanted the existing sprayer tank system from the 747-100 into the newer Boeing 747-400 (N744ST, Ex Japan Airlines, JA8086) airframe.

 On July 12, 2017, tail number 979 was intentionally destroyed for salvage at Pinal Airpark, in Marana, Arizona.

 In 2021, Global SuperTanker Services began facing financial difficulties, and in April 2021, the company shut down.
-They sold the Supertanker to National Airlines to be converted into a cargo aircraft.
+They sold the Supertanker N744ST to National Airlines to be converted into a cargo aircraft and changed the registration to N936CA.